AssuranceMaladieSec/CertStreamMonitor/README.md

 ## Features
 - **Monitoring:**
-  - monitor certstream-python feed (see [certstream-python](https://github.com/CaliDog/certstream-python))
+  - monitor wss://certstream.calidog.io CT logs aggregator server with certstream-python (see [certstream-python](https://github.com/CaliDog/certstream-python)), but you can choose, and operate, your own server (see [certstream-server](https://github.com/CaliDog/certstream-server/)).
   - choose strings you want to monitor in Subject Alt Names or Domain fields of certificates
 - **Storing:**
   - store hostnames found along with its certificate relevant data into a sqlite3 database